taliaisonline/taliaisonline.github.io/_notes/Public/exploring personal care product safety.md

 recently, i listened to npr’s life kit episode called ["what's in your lotion? a guide to personal care product safety"](https://open.spotify.com/episode/62xReOF8kT5ShTzon8ysqE?si=DnxPKVGATFuClXEOIC1oaw&context=spotify%3Ashow%3A5J0xAfsLX7bEYzGxOin4Sd), and it made me think deeply about what’s actually in the products i use every day.

-## the history of cosmetics regulation
+## an incredibly brief history of cosmetics regulation

 back in 1933, a mascara called lash lure blinded people because of the chemical dye it contained. that incident led to the federal food, drug, and cosmetic act, giving the food & drug administration (fda) the power to regulate cosmetic products.